Nov10/SolarSystem/README.md

 https://github.com/Nov10/SolarSystem/assets/91333241/b65dcfd4-fde7-4edc-97ef-48fef9fb8834

-이This shows the Earth and the Moon.
+This shows the Earth and the Moon.

 You might wonder: **Aren't the eccentricities of planetary orbits considered?
 What about Kepler's laws?** No, they are not explicitly considered.
 Rather, they are automatically accounted for.
 If the initial velocities are set correctly to form elliptical orbits, the eccentricity is automatically calculated, and Kepler's laws are naturally implemented as celestial bodies move according to gravitational laws.
 Thus, simply implementing gravitational forces is sufficient to create a solar system model.